wevoice/wesub/docs/static-files.rst

    new bundle if you need a specific collection of media (see bellow)
 3. If it's a new bundle add the include in the template (see bellow)

-When you want to test the compiled version
+When you want to test the compiled version:

 1. Set ``DEBUG`` to false
 2. Run the ``compile_config``, ``compile_statwidgetconfig``, ``compile_media``